rosal3svictor/JavaScript/README.md

 </div>
 <br />

-A closure is a function defined inside another function and has access to its lexical scope even when it is executing outside its lexical scope.
-The closure has access to variables in three scopes:

-    Variables declared in its own scope
-    Variables declared in the scope of the parent function Variables declared in the global scope

-In JavaScript, all functions are closures because they have access to the outer scope, but most functions don't utilise the usefulness of closures: the persistence of state.
+In JavaScript, **all functions are closures because they have access to the outer scope**, but most functions don't utilise the usefulness of closures: the persistence of state.
 Closures are also sometimes called stateful functions because of this.